 - Your real name

 - Your desired username

-- · Your desired password
+- Your desired password

-- · What you want to call your computer
+- What you want to call your computer

-- How you want Ubuntu to log you in.
+- and how you want Ubuntu to log you in.

 The first three steps are self explanatory.
-Choose a simple username, we recommend just your first name, all lowercase.
-Your password should be strong so no one can easily guess it.
+Choose a simple username, often just your first name, all lowercase.
+Your password should be strong so no one could easily guess it.